July 1, 2012 – June 30, 2014

 c) A faculty member who has accepted responsibilities for the academic year is expected to continue with the University until these responsibilities have been discharged.

-a) A 12-month Lecturer who had previously held an appointment as a Sessional Lecturer and who is not to be re-appointed as a 12-month Lecturer shall be given at least one month’s notice and immediately qualify for reappointment under provisions of the Agreement on Conditions of Appointment for Sessional Faculty Members, and shall maintain all her/his accumulated service and benefits.
+a) A 12-month Lecturer who had previously held an appointment as a Sessional Lecturer and who is not to be re-appointed as a 12-month Lecturer shall be given at least one month’s notice and immediately qualify for reappointment under provisions of Part 7: Conditions of Appointment for Sessional Faculty Members, and shall maintain all his/her accumulated service and benefits.

 b) A 12-month Lecturer who had not previously held an appointment as a Sessional Lecturer and who is not to be re-appointed as a 12-month Lecturer shall be given notice or pay in lieu of notice on the following scale: